imaginary-cloud/CameraManager/README.md

 })
 ```

-####Support
+## Support

-Supports iOS 8 and above
+Supports iOS 8 and above.
+Xcode 6.3 is required to build the latest code written in Swift 1.2.

-####License
+## License

-Copyright © 2014 ImaginaryCloud, imaginarycloud.com.
+Copyright © 2015 ImaginaryCloud, imaginarycloud.com.
 This library is licensed under the MIT license.